barteqcz/ctn/README.md

-## Custom transmitter network for ETS2 Local Radio Mod by Koenvh.
+## Custom transmitter network for Europe to use with Local Radio Mod by Koenvh.

 That's my customized transmitter network for Europe. <br>
 In case you found some bug, please open a pull request <br>